The Team at The Greyhound Coaching Inn and Hotel

 Making sure you receive first-class customer service in the Restaurant and Lounge is Beata, our Restaurant Manager.
 Beata is another member of the team who has been at the Greyhound forever!

-But before you even get into the Restaurant or to your bedroom, you'll meet our Front of House team including Veronika and Barbara.
+But before you even get into the Restaurant or to your bedroom, you'll meet our Front of House team.
 They'll always give you a very warm and friendly welcome as well as be able to talk to you about organising weddings, conferences, private functions and parties.

 Front of House is supported by our team of bar staff who ensure our bar is stocked, running well and the customers watered!